abdullahjalil/VeilForge/README.md

 ## 🎮 How to Play

-1. Clone this repository or download the `index.html` file
+1. Clone this repository
-2. Open the file in any modern web browser
+2. Open the 'index.html' in any modern web browser
 3. Create your character by selecting:
    - Noble Bloodline (race)
    - Sacred Calling (class)